Arizona Substance Abuse Statistics

-Inpatient rehab is an intensive treatment setting that provides care 24 hours a day.
+Inpatient: rehab is an intensive setting that provides care 24 hours a day.
 This setting offers primary nursing and medical care as well as withdrawal management.
-A benefit of inpatient rehab is the availability of a multidisciplinary team to treat co-occurring mental health conditions and physical illness.
 This service setting will work well if you lack a stable living or work situation or family support in Arizona.3

-Partial hospitalization programs (PHPs), also known as day treatment programs, are the most intensive form of outpatient care.
-You attend treatment for up to 30 hours per week and return home during non-treatment hours, typically the evening.
+Partial Hospitalization Programs (PHPs):, also known as day programs, are the most intensive form of outpatient care.
+You attend care for up to 30 hours per week and return home during non-treatment hours, typically in the evening.

-Intensive outpatient programs (IOPs), which is a step down from a PHP, provides anywhere from 9 to 20 hours of care per week, with patients returning home during non-treatment hours.
+Intensive Outpatient (IOPs):, which is a step down from a PHP, provides anywhere from 9 to 20 hours of care per week, with patients returning home during non-treatment hours.

-The least intensive option, standard outpatient settings provide treatment and therapy for a few hours per week at a clinic or a psychologist’s office.
-This option is typically best for those with a mild addiction or those who have already completed an inpatient program.
+Standard Outpatient: is the least intensive option, standard outpatient settings provide treatment and therapy for a few hours per week at a clinic or a psychologist’s office.
+This option is typically best for those with a mild addiction or those who have already completed inpatient.

-Rehabs in Arizona cater to the needs of a diverse population.
-You can find specialized rehab in Arizona for various populations, such as veterans, LGBTQ+ individuals, teens, and more.
+Drug and alcohol rehabs in Arizona cater to the needs of a diverse population.
+You can find specialized programs for various populations, such as veterans, LGBTQ+ individuals, teens, and more.

-Veterans often struggle with addiction and co-occurring mental health disorders, such as posttraumatic stress disorder (PTSD).
+Veterans: often struggle with addiction and co-occurring mental health disorders, such as posttraumatic stress disorder (PTSD).
 A veteran drug rehab provides trauma-informed care and trauma therapies to help veterans heal from combat and/or sexual assault experienced in active duty.
-Veterans may also feel comfortable sharing and opening up in an environment with those who understand what they’ve experienced.

-LGBTQ+ people tend to struggle with substance abuse more than their cisgender, heterosexual peers.
+LGBTQ:+ people tend to struggle with substance abuse more than their cisgender, heterosexual peers.
 This may be due to many reasons, such as systemic oppression, personal discrimination, family or religious rejection, sexual– and gender-based violence, and more.
-An LGBTQ+ treatment center contextualizes these experiences, provides trauma-informed care and a safe environment, and staffs compassionate, culturally responsive people, often LGBTQ+ themselves, so that patients can see themselves reflected in their care.

-Men may have unique challenges when it comes to recovering from drug and alcohol addiction, such as difficulties with vulnerability and communication and shame related to seeking help.
+Men: may have unique challenges when it comes to recovering from drug and alcohol addiction, such as difficulties with vulnerability and communication and being shamed for seeking help.
 Many men find comfort and community in men-only drug rehabs where they feel safe to express themselves.

-Women also may present with unique struggles during addiction recovery, such as sexual assault or sexual violence, domestic partner violence, co-occurring eating disorders, and beyond.
-A women-only rehab provides them with a safe and comfortable treatment setting to share their stories and learn from the stories of others.
+Women: also may present with unique struggles during addiction recovery, such as sexual assault or sexual violence, domestic partner violence, co-occurring eating disorders, and beyond.
+A women-only program provides them with a safe and comfortable treatment setting to share their stories and learn from the stories of others.

-Teens often have different needs than adults recovering from substance addiction.
+Teens: often have different needs than adults recovering from substance addiction.
 They may be struggling with peer pressure, bullying, grade-related stress, college applications, as well as navigating dating and sexuality.
-As such, they may not feel as open at an adult rehab, nor would they receive appropriate peer support.
-At a teen rehab, adolescents can form meaningful connections with those who understand their experiences.

-Should I Travel to Arizona for Drug and Alcohol Rehab?
+Should You Travel for Drug and Alcohol Rehab in Arizona?